ilozano2/spring-cloud-gateway-active-health-check/README.md

 Having a static configuration is not so flexible, and Eureka as a service discovery server removes that drawback.

-The counterpart is that you require a new component in your architecture increasing maintenance.
+The cost is that you require a new component in your architecture increasing maintenance.
 This could be not an option for some clients.

+The following example configures Eureka integration:

 ```yaml
     spring: